Creative Editorial with Faster Workflows

 New native format support now includes ARRI Alexa LF (large format), Sony Venice v2, and the HEIF (HEIC) capture format used by iPhone 8 and iPhone X. Improved visibility for QuickTime 32 files makes it easier to identify legacy media in your projects.

-The new release will also include Timecode shortcut entry, support for the Australian Closed Captioning Standard, language support for keyboard shortcuts, and more.
+The new release also includes Timecode shortcut entry, support for the Australian Closed Captioning Standard, language support for keyboard shortcuts, and more.

 When can I get it?

-The next releases of the Adobe video and audio tools will be available this Fall, and are included as part of your Creative Cloud membership.
-At that time we will post release notes with more detailed information.
+Right now!
+The latest versions of the Adobe video and audio tools were released on October 15, 2018, and are included as part of your Creative Cloud membership.
+Read the Premiere Pro 13.0 release notes for more information.

 Want more?
 Check out these links: